Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 <center><img src="https://atelfo.github.io/assets/Pasted image 20230415221347.png" width="600"></center>
 <center><i>Image reproduced from <a href="https://openreview.net/pdf?id=yzkSU5zdwD">Wei (2022)</a></i></center>
 <br>
 Emergence has been criticised as an illusion that results from the choice of binary true/false evaluation metrics that don't award partial credit, when in reality the model smoothly improves with scale under more granular metrics[^59].
-Jason Wei addresses this and some of the other common criticisms of emergence [here](https://www.jasonwei.net/blog/common-arguments-regarding-emergent-abilities)if you're interested.
+Jason Wei addresses this and some of the other common criticisms of emergence [here](https://www.jasonwei.net/blog/common-arguments-regarding-emergent-abilities) if you're interested.
 Even though the sharpness of transitions is a matter of debate, what is trivially true is that larger deep learning models are more capable than smaller ones , which is related to the concept of phase transitions.

 Phase transitions are when the properties of a system change without the actual composition changing, such as when water freezes[^70].
 When you change the organisation of a system, new and different behaviours can emerge.
 Large systems are more likely to exhibit emergent properties because there are combinatorically many more ways of arranging systems with more components[^62].
 In intelligent systems this might manifest in the fracture of big general models into more refined submodels that better fit sections of the data[^22].
 This fracturing plus some connection length penalty seems likely to be related to why brains have ended up being organised into distinct functional regions[^69].
 <br>